Crowded Teeth: Pain, Headaches & Risks

 Bones need space to do their critical work.
 When your mouth is packed tight, and the problem is left to fester for years, you can face a cascade of problems that build upon one another.

-The cascade of dental problems caused by poor oral health typically looks like this:
+The cascade of dental problems caused by poor oral health typically looks like this, says the National Institute of Dental and Craniofacial Research:

-You can't brush or floss properly, so food is easily trapped in your mouth.
+• Lack of cleanliness.
+You can't brush or floss properly, so food is trapped in your mouth.

-About 31 percent of adults ages 20 to 44 have untreated dental cavities.
+• Cavities form.
+About 31% of adults ages 20 to 44 have untreated dental cavities.
 If yours are tucked between your teeth, you may not see them or feel them until they've eroded much of your dental structure.

+• Gaps are filled.
 When one tooth leaves your mouth, other teeth fall into the hole left behind.
-That can lead to even more root instability and tooth loss.
+That can lead to yet more tooth root instability and loss.

 All of these steps begin with an inability to clean properly.
 Your crooked teeth play a major role.